pesalerno/PUMAgenomics/README.md

 We ran ***adegenet*** for the more stringent filtered matrix (loci of more than 75% individuals genotyped) and the three maf filters.
 [We found](https://github.com/pesalerno/PUMAgenomics/blob/master/Pop_stats.pdf) that there was very little change from maf 0.01 to maf 0.02, and essentially no change from maf 0.02 to 0.05.

-The R code used for these analyses and for PCAdapt can be found [here](https://github.com/pesalerno/PUMAgenomics/blob/master/Pumas-adegenet.R) and continues to be updated.
+The R code used for these analyses and for PCAdapt can be found [here](https://github.com/pesalerno/PUMAgenomics/blob/master/Pumas-adegenet.R).

-Here are the final results for the cleaned matrix: [PCA](https://github.com/pesalerno/PUMAgenomics/blob/master/Puma_CO_PCA.pdf), [DAPC](https://github.com/pesalerno/PUMAgenomics/blob/master/Puma_CO_DAPC.pdf), [compoplot](https://github.com/pesalerno/PUMAgenomics/blob/master/Puma_CO_compoplot.pdf) and [PCAdapt](https://github.com/pesalerno/PUMAgenomics/blob/master/PCAdapt-outliers.txt).